ICG58/ICG-PROJECT/README.md

 # ICG-PROJECT

+#customer relationship management database to serve as a sales tool

 HI GUYS HERE IS THE REPOSITORY, I AND JOSUA MADE THE SAME CHOICE I THINK WE SHOULD WORK NOW ON THIS AND FINSIH UP

 START